Let’s think about the typical journey of a story posted on your website.

 This could prove a significant change to the behaviour of content in Google’s search results page.
 But, don't be intimidated.
 For publications which already devote time and resource to producing original takes on a topic, this update could bring with it serious rewards.
+You're already performing Google's 'original reporting'.
 Continue to focus on telling stories you care about in the way you'd expect of another top-tier publisher, and you're well on your way to capitalising upon this search update, and benefiting your publication hugely as a result.

 Responsible news is how I refer to the group of organisations striving to un-bias news consumption in an age defined by political polarity and an apparent unwillingness to engage in constructive, structured dialogue with opposing parties.
 You’ve seen this too, everywhere from Twitter to the most high-profile news on the planet.
 To provide news in this way is irresponsible.
 Yet, in a political climate as turbulent as ours, adapting practice is hardly a priority for much of top-tier journalism.